 So, after one last freeze attempt to kill all of my mother’s flowers I do believe we are finally over the hump and spring is finally here for good!
 We have been planning on a weekend when my mom and her man would be able to help us get the new horse fence up.
 The weekend finally came and Joe called me when he got off early from work on Friday and met me at our fleet supply store to pick up fence posts.
-I am running out of words for just how wonderful my man is.
-After working on a masonry crew all day (getting up at 5am) he decided that he and I should get the fence done after work so my mom and her man wouldn’t have to.
-So, we did.
-With the torrential crazy amounts of rain we’ve been getting over the last two weeks Joe was able to get the fence posts in the ground with just a few wacks of our fence post pounder.
-In less then two hours he had all the posts in!
+With the torrential crazy amounts of rain we’ve been getting over the last two weeks we were able to get the fence posts in the ground with just a few wacks of our fence post pounder.
+In less then two hours we had all the posts in!

 From there we grabbed all of the red fencing and was just started on it when my mom got off work.
 Another hour and the three of us had the red fence up!
 The next day Joe and I got up early and ran all of the white tape/fencing around the whole pasture, attaching it to the posts.
-Joe has taken to checking the fence every day like some kind of cowboy 🙂 He’s our fence guard, waiting for the deer to knock it down.
-I can’t wait to bring our horses over here and have them finally with me and home after a whole year of them being somewhere else.
+I can’t wait to bring my horses over here and have them finally with me and home after a whole year of them being somewhere else.
 A few runs of fence and suddenly the farm yard looks alive.
-It seems like even the barn looks better and is waking up to the wonderful idea of having animals and people to protect again.
+It seems like even the barn looks better and is waking up to the wonderful idea of having animals and people with it again.

 Last weekend my mom and I transplanted my peonies from her old house.
 Initially they were my grandma’s peonies and had run along the entire south side of the house.
 Now, we brought them back where they belonged and put them beside my fence.
 They look really good and I can’t wait for them to bloom again!
 We also moved a big head of rhubarb over as well as transplanted a bunch of it from different places on our farm to along the fence line.
 Some of the rhubarb looks a little sad because we moved it too late, but it is a very hardy plant and I’m not at all worried about it coming back next year.
 With spring finally here it is astounding just how much good stuff is growing and blooming around here!
 Our lilac bushes are opening their blossoms as I type this and their scent remains one of my very favorite things in this world.
 We have four big lilac bushes around the farm and I feel wonderfully spoiled by that fact.